Košice

 Spis Castle, Slovakia

-Slovak Paradise National Park/Národný park Slovenský raj
+Slovak Paradise National Park

-The paradise here is a national park with a very beautiful and varied nature with countless opportunities for hiking.
+Národný park Slovenský raj is a national park whose name means Slovak Paradise National Park, and for good reason.
+The paradise is a national park with a particularly beautiful and varied nature with countless opportunities for hiking.
 You can walk on rocks, by lakes and waterfalls and in large forests.
-There are also caves in the park and the Dobšinská ice cave is open with incredible landscapes underground.

 Strbske Pleso, Tatra Mountains Slovakia

-The High Tatra Mountains/Vysoké Tatry
+The High Tatra Mountains

 Bardejov

-In the Slovak part of the Carpathians, a number of churches were built in the 16th century to the 18th century, which today have been granted UNESCO World Heritage status.
-The churches are beautiful and quite different from one to the other.
-North and east of Košice you can see the wooden churches in Hervartov, Ladomirová, Bodružal, Kežmarok and Ruská Bystrá.
+In the Slovak part of the Carpathians, a number of churches were built in the 1500s and 1800s, which today have the status of UNESCO World Heritage.
+The churches are beautiful and quite different from place to place, and a trip to the churches is an interesting historical, cultural and architectural experience.

 Shopping